Güicán: History

 The conquistador of this territory was Hernán Pérez de Quesada, who arrived with his troops in search of gold.
 The aborigines withdrew behind the Sierra Nevada to escape from the Spanish.
 The municipality was founded by a Jesuit friar Miguel Blasco on February 26, 1756.

 Geography

 The municipality borders Chiscas and Cubará on the north, Fortul and Saravena on the east, Tame and El Cocuy on the south, as well as Panqueba and El Espino on the west.
 Its average elevation is at 3,492 meters above the sea level.

 Climate

 Güicán has a Tundra Climate (ET).
-It receives the most amount of rainfall in April, with 244 mm of average precipitation; and the least in January, with 83 mm of average precipitation.
+It receives the most rainfall in April, with 244 mm of average precipitation; and the least in January, with 83 mm of average precipitation.